-The IUP Spring 2018 Career Fair provides an opportunity for students to explore jobs and internship opportunities in criminology, summer employment, government, and public service.
+The IUP Spring 2018 Career Fair provides an opportunity for students to explore part-time, full-time, and internship opportunities in several areas, including behavioral sciences, healthcare, business, criminology, summer employment, government, and public service.
 The fair is open to employers in all fields seeking students from any of IUP’s more than 175 academic majors and certificate programs for full-time, part-time, seasonal, and internship employment.

 Your meeting with company representatives at the fair is your first impression to the rest of the company.
 If you do not impress them the first time you meet, you may not get a second chance.
 Plan in advance what you are going to wear, and be sure everything is neat, clean, and pressed.
 Simple and conservative attire is usually best.

 Before the fair, review your résumé.
 Is it attractive and error free?
 Does it sell your skills to the company representative?
 Is it targeted to the type of employment you are currently seeking?
 Bring a couple dozen professional-quality copies with you to the fair.